Pru Life UK urges shift to global investing with new income fund

-As Filipino investors grapple with market volatility and concentration risks, Pru Life UK is urging a strategic pivot toward global diversification with the launch of its PRULink Strategic Income Fund.
+Pru Life UK is urging a shift toward global diversification with the launch of its PRULink Strategic Income Fund, as Filipino investors grapple with market volatility and concentration risks.

-The newly introduced fund highlights a growing industry shift: moving away from reliance on single markets and toward globally balanced portfolios designed to weather economic cycles.
+The newly introduced fund, unveiled earlier this year and highlighted during an 8 April media launch, underscores a growing industry shift: moving away from reliance on single markets and toward globally balanced portfolios designed to weather economic cycles.

 “For years, many investors relied on the expectation that a single market or asset class would deliver the returns they needed.
 Those days are done,” said Princess Balingit, chief investment officer of Pru Life UK.